yijuchoo/microservices-1/README.md

 (Learnings from Aimerz.ai)

 ## Overview
 This project demonstrates a microservices-based architecture using Spring Boot, Spring Cloud, and Netflix Eureka.
-The system consists of three main services:
+The system consists of four main services:

 1. **Eureka Server** - Service registry for service discovery.
 2. **API Gateway** - Gateway for routing requests to appropriate services.